knoksen/darkbert-demo/README.md

-# DarkBERT Demo
+# DarkBERT Pro UI – Powered by S2W-AI

-A Gradio-powered web demo for S2W-AI\'s DarkBERT model.
+A modern Gradio app for masked language modeling, with batch mode, prompt library, download, and Terratek/Njord branding.

 ## Usage

 1. Install dependencies:
     pip install -r requirements.txt
 2. Run the app:
     python app.py

-3. Open the browser at http://127.0.0.1:7860
+3. Open http://127.0.0.1:7860 in your browser

-## Notes
+**Requires access to s2w-ai/DarkBERT.**

-- Requires access to s2w-ai/DarkBERT on Hugging Face.
+---

-- For offline/local use, download/copy model files and point to the local path in the pipeline.
+Standard prompts can be edited in `app.py` (see the `STANDARD_PROMPTS` list).